 I might redo these photos soon to add the avocado.
 It’s more essential than the eggs!
-If you’d like to go the extra mile and make my favorite guacamole to dollop on top, I don’t think you’ll regret it.
+If you’d like to go the extra mile and dollop some of the best guacamole ever on top, I don’t think you’ll regret it.
 Would you like to see a chilaquiles rojos recipe (chilaquiles with red sauce) sometime?

 Chilaquiles Verdes with Baked Tortilla Chips

 - Author: Cookie and Kate

 - Cook Time: 30 minutes

 - Total Time: 55 minutes

 This delicious Mexican chilaquiles verdes recipe is made lighter with freshly baked tortilla chips!
 Add salsa verde, fried eggs (optional), and fresh garnishes for an epic breakfast, brunch or dinner.
 Recipe yields 4 servings.

 Baked Tortilla Chips

 - 16 corn tortillas